Can I print the latest last-minute race information?

 - Plastic bag for your smelly clothes afterwards

 - Rain gear and/or umbrella

 Will there be a bag drop?

-Yes, if you are participating in the Full or Half Marathon, your bib will have a bag drop tag attached.
-Secure this tag to your tote bag containing your personal items.
-Bags can be dropped off at the start and will be available at the finish line.
+Yes, if you are participating in the Full or Half Marathon, bag drop will be available.
+Bags will be tagged when dropped off at the start and will be available at the finish line.

 Can I have stroller, jogger or dog on the course?